6S vs 4S for FPV Mini Quad & Racing Drone

 Responsiveness

-Because of the less voltage sag under load, the motors have more consistent acceleration and it enables the motors to change RPM more rapidly and consistently, results in an overall more responsive and agile aircraft.
-The faster rate of RPM change is probably one of the most significant factors when it comes to the handling of your quad.
+Due to less voltage sag under load, the motors maintain consistent acceleration, enabling them to change RPM more rapidly and consistently.
+This results in an overall more responsive and agile aircraft.
+The faster RPM change rate significantly affects the handling of your quad.

-One controversial theory suggests that a 6S quad gives longer flight time than a 4S.
+There’s a controversial theory that a 6S FPV drone offers longer flight times than a 4S.

-This is not necessarily true since we try to select 6S batteries of the same weight, or Watt hours (Wh) as 4S batteries.
-To achieve similar speed on a 6S, the motors have to be spinning at similar RPM and therefore it will require a similar amount of power.
-So in theory, flight time should be similar to a 4S as well if we aim to fly at the same speed.
+This isn’t necessarily true, as we often select 6S batteries of similar weight or watt-hours (Wh) as 4S batteries.
+To achieve similar speeds on a 6S, the motors need to spin at comparable RPMs, requiring a similar amount of power.
+Therefore, theoretically, flight times should be comparable to those of a 4S when flying at the same speed.

-But lower current draw and voltage drop give the racer more headroom to experiment with motor and prop combinations.
-This flexibility allows more strategies by finding the best balance between efficiency and performance based on the specific race track.
+The lower current draw and lower voltage drop of 6S give racers more room to experiment with motor and prop combinations.
+This flexibility allows for more strategic choices in finding the best balance between efficiency and performance based on the specific race track.

 Choosing Motors for 6S

-There are two sides of the argument when it comes to selecting motors for a 6S racing drone.
-Some recommend to run lower KV motors and match the theoretical max RPM of 4S-equivalent motors.
-Others suggest we can use motors of similar KV to what we use on 4S and take full advantage the extra power from 6S batteries.
+There are two sides to the argument when selecting motors for a 6S FPV drone.
+Some recommend lower KV motors to match the theoretical max RPM of 4S-equivalent motors, while others suggest using similar KV motors as on 4S to fully utilize the extra power from 6S batteries.

 Lower KV Motors

-For a safer and more efficient setup, you can find a very low KV motor that gives you a theoretical max RPM in the same range as an equivalent 4S setup using a common KV rated motor.
+For a safer and more efficient setup, choose a low KV motor that provides a theoretical max RPM in the same range as an equivalent 4S setup using a common KV rated motor.

 4S – KV 5S – KV 6S – KV RPM (VxKV)